 Practice and Game Formats

-All teams have one, hour-long practice during the week and one game on Saturday.
-The exceptions to this are the Seniors, who after a series of season kickoff practices, play two games per week without any additional practices and, Instructional, who have one practice during the week and a scrimmage on Saturday.
+All teams have one hour-long practice during the week and one game on Saturday.
+The exceptions to this are the Senior Boys, who after a series of season kickoff practices, play one game per week on Sundays without any additional practices and, Instructional, who have one practice during the week and a scrimmage on Saturday.

-Game and Practice Locations
+Game and Practice Locations & Times

 Teams practice and play all games at the local Olney gyms of Brooke Grove Elementary School, Farquhar Middle School, Rosa Parks Middle School, Sherwood Elementary School, Greenwood

 All of our coaches are involved in the program because of their devotion to the children and the game.
 Our coaches are selected based on their ability to further the goals of the basketball program through their even-handed and relaxed approach with their players, parents and other coaches.
 All head and assistant coaches are required to pass a mandatory background check and attend NYSCA basketball-specific training.
 Becoming NYSCA certified qualifies the coach/assistant coach for the Club’s liability coverage.
 Our Head Coaches will receive free registration for one child in their family who plays on the team they coach.
 Once a background check is completed and a team assigned this refund will be made.
 Two Assistant Coaches from each team will be confirmed by the Head Coach and refunded their Volunteer Opt Out Fee for the season, along with the Head Coach.
 These will be processed before the end of the calendar year.

 All teams in both leagues make their respective division’s playoffs (except Instructional).
 The playoffs format is single elimination and seeding is based on the final regular season standings.
 Trophies are awarded to the playoff Champions and Runners-up.